flexera-public/policy_templates/cost/azure/object_storage_optimization/README.md

 ## Cost

-This policy does not incur any cloud costs.
+This Policy Template does not incur any cloud costs.

-## Notes

-1. 'Storage Blob Data Owner' permission need to be added for storage account to fetch the container/blobs list, before calling List Containers/List Blobs API's.
-1. Enter 'Standard Type' storage account with account kind type as 'StorageV2 (general purpose v2) / BlobStorage' to search for blobs.
-1. Blob with type 'PageBlob' or 'AppendBlob' will not support moving object to 'cool tier' and 'archive tier'.